pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 ![](../Misc/inacc_temp_pole_fs.png)

 Some useful information can be gained just from looking at the FreeSurfer output.
-To look at it go into the `stats` directory in `sample-freesurfer` and look at the files `aseg.stats` and `wmparc.stats` using the command `cat`.
+To look at it go into the `stats` directory in `sample_freesurfer` and look at the files `aseg.stats` and `wmparc.stats` using the command `cat`.